 - Transcript of records of your Bachelor’s and Master's degrees.
 Applicants with education from a foreign university must attach an explanation of their university's grading system

-- A provisional project description (3 - 5 pages, maximum 14,000 characters) that connects the candidate’s academic interests to the research project described above.
+- Project description, including a detailed progress plan for the project (3 - 5 pages, maximum 14,000 characters.
 See Template for project descriptions)

 Please note that all documents must be in English or a Scandinavian language.

 Educational certificates, master theses and the like are not to be submitted with the application, but applicants may be asked to submit such information or works later.

 The application with attachments must be delivered in our electronic recruiting system, jobbnorge.no.